-This past weekend, on August 5th and 6th, I held my very first compositing workshop.
-I can't even explain the feeling of excitement and nervousness I felt leading up to the big day.
+This past weekend, on August 5th and 6th, I held my first compositing workshop.
+I can't even explain the excitement and nervousness I felt leading up to the big day.
 I could hardly sleep!

-Thankfully, my background as a teacher helped prepare me to conduct the in-person workshop, and I'm happy to report: it was phenomenal!
-I'd like to share a few of the highlights with you here so those of you that couldn't make it can get a behind the scenes glimpse of what it was like to attend.
+Thankfully, my background as a teacher helped prepare me to conduct the in-person workshop, and I'm happy to report: that it was phenomenal!
+I want to share a few of the highlights with you here so those who couldn't make it can get a behind-the-scenes glimpse of what it was like to attend.

 We kicked off the Workshop with a meet and greet dinner in charming downtown Manassas.
-This gave everyone a great opportunity to network and get to know each other before the busy workshop began.
-Afterward we took a nice stroll and snapped or first group photo.
+This gave everyone an excellent opportunity to network and know each other before the busy workshop began.
+Afterward, we took a pleasant stroll and snapped our first group photo.

 Compositing Workshop Day 1: Photography & Photoshop Concepts and 2 Model Shoots

-I started day one of the workshop with a review of photography and photoshop concepts.
-Though everyone who attended the workshop is a photographer, there were varying levels of experience.
-Some people have been running a successful photography business for years, while others were just starting out.
+I started day one of the workshops with a review of photography and photoshop concepts.
+Though everyone who attended the workshop was a photographer, there were varying experience levels.
+Some people have been running a successful photography business for years, while others were starting.

-I made sure to send out a couple of pre-workshop assignments via our private Facebook group so I could properly assess everyone's skill level and know what areas to focus on the most.
-This way I wouldn't waste time covering unnecessary topics and could maximize productivity by sticking to the subjects that would be most beneficial to everyone.
+I made sure to send out a couple of pre-workshop assignments via our private Facebook group to properly assess everyone's skill level and know what areas to focus on the most.
+This way, I wouldn't waste time covering unnecessary topics and could maximize productivity by sticking to the subjects that would be most beneficial to everyone.

-My business partner and fellow photographer Humberto Garcia conducted a very informative presentation about business and photography.
-He gave detailed information about pricing, marketing, and even coached the attendees through different client scenarios so they could learn how to close more contracts and at a higher price point.
+She was followed by a very informative presentation about business and photography.
+Detailed information about pricing marketing and even coached the attendees through different client scenarios to learn how to close more contracts at a higher price point.

-After lunch we all prepped our gear for our first stylized photoshoot.
+After lunch, we all prepped our gear for our first stylized photoshoot.
 Our two beautiful models were dressed in tutus for a ballerina-themed shoot.
-I purposefully set up the first shoot to be more difficult so we could get the kinks out early.
+I purposefully set up the first shoot to be more complicated so we could get the kinks out early.

-It was set up in the middle of the day when the sun was high in the sky.
-This can be the most difficult time to capture a photo with proper lighting as you have to be sure to avoid shadows and overexposure.
+It was set up in the middle of the day when the sun was high.
+This can be the most challenging time to capture a photo with proper lighting, as you have to be sure to avoid shadows and overexposure.
 Both girls were on the younger side too, which can be more challenging, but thankfully they were very professional!

-After a long break, we regrouped and met up at Silver Lake Regional Park for a golden hour shoot with 3 new models.
+We regrouped after a long break and met up at Silver Lake Regional Park for a golden hour shoot with three new models.
 I had the models styled with the most adorable faux hawks and got them stunning couture gowns and feather angel wings from Love Baby J.

 We split the group in half so everyone could practice shooting from different angles and in various lighting.
-Humberto led one of the groups and walked around to each individual person to view their photos and help them adjust camera settings and positioning to get the perfect shot.
-He even had the brilliant idea to bring atmosphere aerosol to the outdoor shoot to create a gorgeous mood mist in the background which produced an ethereal effect.
+Humberto led one of the groups and walked around to each person to view their photos and help them adjust camera settings and positioning to get the perfect shot.
+He even had the brilliant idea of bringing atmosphere aerosol to the outdoor shoot to create a gorgeous mood mist in the background, producing an ethereal effect.

-Later on we met on a hill overlooking a lake with the moon just appearing in the twilight and had all three girls pose together.
-Everyone had a turn to take their best shot and pose the girls as they wished and I have to say, I'm quite impressed by the way the images came out.
+Later on, we met on a hill overlooking a lake with the moon just appearing in the twilight and had all three girls pose together.
+Everyone took a turn to bring their best shot and pose the girls as they wished, and I have to say, I'm pretty impressed by how the images came out.

 Compositing Workshop Day 2: Editing, Compositing, and Mermaid Photoshoot